ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/git_workflow_explained.md

 **Help!
 I tried the commit command and my screen went all weird!**

-If you see something like the picture at right when doing a commit command, it means you forgot the -m, or somehow the -m got messed up.
+When doing a commit command, if you suddenly find yourself in a semi-blank screen that reminds you of vim, well, it means you are in vim.
+The reason is that you forgot the -m, or somehow the -m got messed up.
+In this case, git is giving you a text editor so you can enter a longer commit message.

-So, the git commit command put you in the vi editor so you could finish typing the message.
-This is all well and good if you know how to edit in vi.
 In that case, just type your commit message, then type escape, and use **:wq** to save your changes.
 Then your commit will go through just fine.

-But if you don't know how to edit in vi, you are likely to be very confused.
+But if you don't know how to edit in vi/vim, you are likely to be very confused.
 To get out, just type escape, then **:q!**

 Then try your commit again.